rafa-smaciel/library_portugol-repetition-loop/README.md

 </h1>

 <h3 align="justify">
-Application in portugol studio as an exercise in decision structure programming logic.
+Application in Portugol Studio as an exercise in repetition loop programming logic.
 Credits for the Essential Programming Logic module from Digital Innovation One.
 </h3>

 <br>